puf/puf.io/notes/socials/2025-10-26 Trolls in Filoli.md

 ![](https://i.imgur.com/ZrLXIbm.png)

-Filoli is a historic estate 45 minutes soutch of San Francisco, featuring a 54,000-square-foot Georgian-style mansion and 16 acres of formal gardens.
+[Filoli][filoli] is a historic estate 45 minutes soutch of San Francisco, featuring a 54,000-square-foot Georgian-style mansion and 16 acres of formal gardens.
 It’s part of the National Trust for Historic Preservation and serves as a public garden, museum, and event venue.

-Six giant wooden [trolls moved into Filoli][ssf] in June to liven up the already gorgeous park.
-They apparently will move out by November 10, yet somehow we only made it down to greet them this weekend.
+Six giant wooden [trolls moved into Filoli][ssf] in June to liven up the already gorgeous park, yet somehow we only made it down to greet them this weekend.

 ![](https://i.imgur.com/DQNUs1v.png)